kevinguebert/kevinguebert-netlify/content/2018/01/2018-01-15-sharing-ideas.md

 ---
+template: post
-title: "Sharing Ideas"
+title: Sharing Ideas
-slug: "sharing-ideas"
+slug: sharing-ideas
-date: "2018-01-16T02:39:00.000Z"
-tags: []
 draft: false
-template: "post"
+date: '2018-01-16T02:39:00.000Z'
+description: >-
-description: "One thing I love being a part of is getting an idea and seeing how far you can take it.
-Over the past couple years, I've been fortunate enough to participate in a couple of these ideas that broke the..."
+  One thing I love being a part of is getting an idea and seeing how far you can take it.
+Over the past couple years, I've been fortunate enough to participate in a couple of these ideas that broke the...
+category: Personal Growth
+tags:
+  - Technology
+  - Ideas
+  - Personal Growth
 ---

 One thing I love being a part of is getting an idea and seeing how far you can take it.
 Over the past couple years, I've been fortunate enough to participate in a couple of these ideas that broke the barrier between idea and product.
 My favorite one was Activity Buzz - a service that helped parents find the best activities for their kids.
 Unfortunately, it didn't quite pan out.
 But, in the semi-failure, many lessons were learned so I'd count it as a success.